geerlingguy/ansible-role-solr/README.md

 Default timezone of JVM running solr.
 You can override this if needed when using dataimport and delta imports (ex: comparing against a MySQL external data source).
 Read through Apache Solr's [Working with Dates](https://cwiki.apache.org/confluence/display/solr/Working+with+Dates) documentation for more background.

     solr_cores:
-      - collection1
+      - { name: collection1, confdir: sample_techproducts_configs }

 A list of cores / collections which should exist on the server.
-Each one will be created (if it doesn't exist already) using the default example configuration that ships with Solr.
+Each one will be created (if it doesn't exist already) using the example configuration provided in the `confdir` parameter.
 Note that this variable only applies when using Solr 5+.

     solr_connect_host: localhost